What should I do if I owe money

 - A lump-sum payment.

 - In some cases, you can apply to your energy suppliers Trust Fund

 The West Sussex Home Energy Visitor advisors and your local Citizens Advice are among the organisations that can help you with debt.

 Energy trust funds

 Some energy suppliers have trust funds to assist with outstanding debts and help with the purchase of essential household goods and heating systems.
 These funds help individuals and families with very low incomes, who are suffering or in other distress and struggling to pay their gas and/or electricity debts.

 For more information, contact your energy supplier or one of the local advice organisations.

 Other sources of financial support

 Your water supplier and wastewater provider will offer tariffs to help make water more affordable, assist with debt and water efficiency.
-Contact them directly to see if you are entitled to support – click here for contact details.
+Contact the priority service register directly to see if you are entitled to support.